Rookies Caitlin Clark and Angel Reese are named to WNBA All-Star team - KESQ

 By Wayne Sterling, CNN

-(CNN) — Rookies Caitlin Clark of the Indiana Fever and Angel Reese of the Chicago Sky were named to their first WNBA All-Star team, the league announced Tuesday.
+(CNN) — Rookies Caitlin Clark of the Indiana Fever and Angel Reese of the Chicago Sky have been named to their first WNBA All-Star team, the league announced Tuesday.

 This is the first time two rookies are WNBA All-Stars in the same season since 2014.